johanseaxis/acap-native-sdk-examples/axevent/README.md

  *Copyright (C) 2020, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# ACAP3 applications interacting with event system on an edge device
+# ACAP4 Native applications interacting with event system on an edge device
 This README file explains how to use the axevent library, which provides an interface to the event system found in Axis device.

 The purpose is to provide applications a mechanism to send and receive events.